seb646/interschool-club-directory/README.md

 <br>

 ## Credits
 Copyright (c) [New York Interschool](http://www.interschool.org/), 2019.
+Created by [Sebastian Rodriguez](https://seb646.com) using [Ruby on Rails](https://rubyonrails.org/), maintained by various contributors.
 Released under the [MIT license](https://github.com/seb646/interschool-club-directory/blob/master/LICENSE).
-Created by [Sebastian Rodriguez](https://seb646.com) using [Ruby on Rails](https://rubyonrails.org/), maintained by various student and faculty contributors.

 ### Contributors
 * [Sebastian Rodriguez '19](https://github.com/seb646) – The Browning School
 * [Aaron Grill](https://github.com/aarongrill) – The Browning School
 * Melodie Ting – The Browning School

 Have an idea for a new feature?
 Want to help maintain the software?
 Contact your school's Computer Science Department Chair or Dean of Students to learn how to contribute.
 We encourage and depend on student and faculty participation.
+You must be a member of the New York Interschool to contribute.